department-of-veterans-affairs/va.gov-team/products/public-websites/home-page/research/2022-09-redesign-usability-round2/research-findings.md

 Check current disability compensation rates | **Couldn't find by browsing** the megamenu or disability hub page (didn't notice link on that long page), **hard to find by searching**| Add "View disability rates" to megamenu under Disability, search autocomplete suggestion, and a search "top recommendation"
 Find mental health counselor/therapist | Couldn't find how to contact someone quickly by phone or chat from [mental health page linked to in footer](https://www.mentalhealth.va.gov/), didn't notice Veterans Crisis Line in top right because it scrolled off the screen, or while looking at left side of home page with a screen magnifier| Change footer link to go to the [modernized mental health page](https://www.va.gov/health-care/health-needs-conditions/mental-health/) that the link in *Popular* goes to, Add "mental health" to megamenu under health care

-6. Some participants didn't click on either of the promos.
+### 4. Some participants didn't click on either of the promos
-     1. Many participants (5 of 11) **didn't think that the PACT Act article was about a change in benefits** and scrolled down past it to the footer to press releases, header, or *Find benefit resources and support*.
+- Many participants (5 of 11) **didn't think that the PACT Act article was about a change in benefits** and scrolled down past it to the footer to press releases, header, or *Find benefit resources and support*.
 One person didn't know what the PACT Act was (see quote below; we know it doesn't apply to everyone), but we don't know specifics on why the others didn't open the PACT Act article.
 It may have been because it looks like a banner ad or hero image at the top of the page, and/or because they thought looked like news rather than benefit changes (as stated in the user task).
-     3. Four participants didn't notice the *More VA News* link.
+- Four participants didn't notice the *More VA News* link.
 They were looking in the header, the footer (in *More VA resources > Get VA updates* and *Outreach materials*), and *Find benefit resources and support* in *Other search tools*.
 One participant said that they expected news to be at the top of the page, but the *More VA news* link they found was a lot farther down the page.
-     4. One participant said that VA News is *"just taking up space and not helping with a task" (p11)*.
+- One participant said that VA News is *"just taking up space and not helping with a task" (p11)*.
-     5. One participant was looking for an indication that the promo content was new (*vs.* always on the page).
+- One participant was looking for an indication that the promo content was new (*vs.* always on the page).
 Without a date or the word "new!" like p2 saw in Press Releases (found via Footer > VA Updates > Press Releases), p2 assumed that the promo content was something she had already seen.
-     6. None of the 11 participants clicked on the Pathfinder article.
+- None of the 11 participants clicked on the Pathfinder article.
 One said that they wouldn't read it because it's not relevant to them.
 Another said that it *"sounds very corporate, talking about soliciting to Veterans, and I don't like it" (p11).*
 > *"Don't know what this is...doesn't apply to me" (p4)*.

-5. Some participants (3 of 11) went to the **search tool *Find benefit resources and support* when they were unsure of where else to look** (e.g., for recent benefit changes, news stories, proof of Veteran status).
-One participant thought it would have the list of benefits that you could get with a given disability rating.
-1. **Only one participant mentioned being bothered by the duplicate links in *Popular on VA.gov* and the benefit hubs**.
-No one else said anything, perhaps because they were unable to able to see *Popular on VA.gov* and the benefit hubs on their screen at the same time.
-> *"Mimicking, waste of space, not to the point" (p2)*.
-7. Most participants (9 of 10) were able to successfully complete the *Show you're a Veteran* task, and so **having no task-oriented links for Veteran ID cards and benefit letters seems OK**.
+### 5. There may be an accessibility issue for screen magnifier users with buttons places on the far right side of web pages.
 8. An accessibility issue was discovered in which **buttons on the far right side of the home page were missed while using a screen magnifier on a computer**.
 One participant (using ZoomText on a computer) didn't notice the *Veterans Crisis Line* button at the top right of the home page, as well as the *Feedback* button on the bottom right of other VA.gov pages.
 His magnified view showed only the left half of the page, and without any visual indication of more to the right, he assumed there wasn't anything there.
 The *Popular on VA.gov* section is also on the right side of the page, and this participant said he knew something was there because the background color was different. **Further research could be conducted with screen magnifier users to learn more about this issue, including whether the *Create account* button is similarly invisible.**

+### 6. Other findings on the home page
+- Some participants (3 of 11) went to the **search tool *Find benefit resources and support* when they were unsure of where else to look** (e.g., for recent benefit changes, news stories, proof of Veteran status).
+One participant thought it would have the list of benefits that you could get with a given disability rating.
+- **Only one participant mentioned being bothered by the duplicate links in *Popular on VA.gov* and the benefit hubs**.
+No one else said anything, perhaps because they were unable to able to see *Popular on VA.gov* and the benefit hubs on their screen at the same time.
-9. **No one expressed any interest in the email newsletter**, though this wasn't an area of focus for this research, nor was there a task about it.
+> *"Mimicking, waste of space, not to the point" (p2)*.10. **No one expressed any interest in the email newsletter**, though this wasn't an area of focus for this research, nor was there a task about it.
 Two participants shared that they already receive some kind of email newsletters from the VA.
 > *"I probably would get spammed with a zillion emails or a newsletter" (p3)*.
 >
 > *"I wouldn't come here [to VA.gov] just to look for information on benefits" (p9, who receives emails from the VA "all the time" and visits VA.gov when he wants to check on his benefits, submit a claim, or manage his medical care).*

-1. One participant who was especially negative about the VA.gov site at the beginning of the research session had changed her mind by the end.
+- One participant who was especially negative about the VA.gov site at the beginning of the research session had changed her mind by the end.
 She started off by sharing her frustrations with being redirected to VA.gov from eBenefits or MyHealtheVet and struggling to log in, and also complaining about how overwhelming the pages are and slow to load.
 During the session, she was able to complete ALL of the tasks successfully (the only participant of 11 to do so) and had very positive feedback by the end of the session.
 > *"It's a lot easier than the VA.gov I am used to...It's pretty streamlined and easier to use" [uses VA.gov about 2-3x/month] (p11)".*

+- Just over half of the participants (6 of 11) wanted to sign in before doing any tasks.
+> *"You will need to sign in, so why not sign in first.
+I don’t know how to do it without signing in.
+This feels backward since you need to sign in anyways" (p1).*
+> *"Once you login, everything is easier to find information" (p4, who signs in first every time he goes to VA.gov).*

-### Findings around recruiting
+### 7. Findings around recruiting
 2. We tried to test with screen reader users, but it didn't work in this study.
 We learned that participants recruited as screen reader users don't always use screen readers for all of their web browsing, and **none of the four people in this study used a screen reader at all during the research session**.
 The reasons why are listed below:
      1. Two participants have some vision and so avoid using screen readers unless they really need them, such as when they have a long article to read.
 They both used screen magnifiers, and I didn’t ask them to use their screen readers during the session because that’s not how they normally browse web pages.
      1. Another participant joined using a smartphone as she was asked to do by Perigean, but she normally uses a tablet with accessibility features.
 I asked if she could switch to the tablet, but she couldn’t because she didn’t have the Zoom app installed on it and wasn’t able to do that during the session.
 She is accustomed to holding her phone screen close to her face to read it, so that’s how she participated.